 Family life.
 Reputation.
-It took a lifetime to build and a second to wreck.
-Only her work remains.
+They took a lifetime to build and a second to wreck.
 Eve Laing, once the muse of an infamous painter, is now — forty years later — an artist herself.
-But she feels she has sacrificed her career for her family and she resents the global success of her old college roommate, now a celebrity of the international conceptual art scene.
+But she has sacrificed her career for her family and she resents the global success of her old college roommate, a celebrity of the conceptual art scene.
 When Eve embarks on her most ambitious work yet, she takes a wrecking ball to her comfortable life, jettisoning her marriage for a beautiful young lover, a drifter half her age, who seems to share her single-minded creative vision.

 Nightshade charts Eve’s nocturnal walk through London, from her former family home in the west of the city back to her studio, a converted factory in the east, where her recently completed masterpiece hangs and a fatal reckoning awaits.